Generator coordinate method with proton--neutron pairing fluctuations and magnetic properties of $N=Z$ odd--odd nuclei: Results

 We first show the validity and usefulness of the $pn$-pair GCM for a description of odd--odd nuclei, by comparing the results with those of the exact solution of the SO(8) Hamiltonian of the degenerate $l$ shells without $\hat{h}_{\rm spe}$.
 In this subsection, we treat $N=Z=5$ nuclei with the degeneracy of the two $l$ shells, $\Omega=(2l_1+1)+(2l_2+1)=12$ ($p$ and $g$ shells).
 The eigenstates of the SO(8) Hamiltonian have the following quantum numbers; the mass number $A=N+Z$, the total spin $(S,S_z)$, and the isospin $(T,T_z)$. $A$ and $T_z=(N-Z)/2$ can be replaced by $N$ and $Z$.
 The isospin symmetry is exact but is broken in the basis wave function of the $pn$-pair GCM.
 We do not perform the isospin projection to restore it.
 The IS and IV pairing strengths in Eq.~(\ref{Hamiltonian}) are parameterized as $G_{\rm IS}=g(1-x)/2$ and $G_{\rm IV}=g(1+x)/2$.
 In the SO(8) Hamiltonian, $g$ is the only parameter with the dimension of energy and determines the energy scale.
 The parameter $x$ is varied and the GT interaction $G_{\rm ph}$ is set to zero for simplicity.

+In Fig. \ref{norm}, the eigenvalues of the norm kernel for the $S=0$ state and the $S=1$ state are plotted in descending order.
+The clear gaps are observed around $10^{-4}$; therefore we set the lower limit of the norm eigenvalues to $10^{-4}$.
+In the following sections for studies with multi-level models, since we encounter a severe overcompleteness problem, we use a larger value for the norm cutoff.
+See section~\ref{sec:18F}.
 The energy of the lowest states of $S=0$ and $1$ are shown in Fig.~\ref{SO8Energy}.
 We compare the results of the $pn$-pair GCM with the exact ones.
-The minimum energy of the projected states $P^NP^ZP^{J=S}_{M0}\ket{P_0,R_0}$ in the $(P_0,R_0)$ plane are also shown by the dashed line, which in the followings, we call ``minima in PAV-PES.''
+The minimum energy of the projected states $P^NP^ZP^{J=S}_{M0}\ket{P_0,R_0}$ in the $(P_0,R_0)$ plane is also shown by the dashed line, which in the followings, we call ``minima in PAV-PES.''
 The $pn$-pair GCM almost perfectly reproduces the exact energy, while there are some deviations in that of the minima in PAV-PES, especially in $x>0$.
 Reference~\cite{Romero2019} shows that the HFB state obtained with the variation-after-projection (VAP) calculation well reproduces the exact solutions.
 Although we perform neither the isospin projection nor the VAP for the particle numbers and angular momentum, the $pn$-pair GCM effectively incorporates full correlations for the entire range of the parameter $x$, from $x=-1$ (pure IS pairing) to $x=1$ (pure IV pairing).
 We have confirmed that the isospin symmetry is practically restored in the $pn$-pair GCM states, e.g., the $S=0$ (1) states have $T=1$ (0) at high accuracy; see Fig.~\ref{TT}.
 The present $pn$-pair GCM has an advantage in its applicability to realistic models.
 In addition, the collective wave functions provide an intuitive picture of the quantum fluctuation in the pairing degrees of freedom.

 Next, we analyze the $M1$ transition strength.
 In the SO(8) model, the orbital angular momentum does not contribute to the $M1$ transition and it is sufficient to take the spin part into account only.
 Moreover, since the isospin symmetry is exact in the SO(8) Hamiltonian, the IS transition is prohibited between the $S=0$ ($T=1$) and $S=1$ ($T=0$) states.
 Thus, $B(M1)$ is proportional to $|\langle S=1|\hat{F}^0_0|S=0\rangle|^2$.
 Figure~\ref{SO8Transition} shows $B(M1)$ as a function of $x$.
 Because SO(8) Hamiltonian has a symmetric form for the exchange of the spin and isospin, the value of $B(M1)$ is symmetric about $x=0$. \footnote{ At $x=0$ where the Hamiltonian becomes SU(4) symmetric \cite{Engel1997}, $B(M1)$ only between the same SU(4) multiplet (Wigner supermultiplet) becomes finite, for example, between $(S,T)=(0,1)$ and $(1,0)$.